Developing micro and small businesses

 Furuz is convinced that not microenterprises but growing small and medium enterprises will develop Tajikistan and create a sufficient number of jobs.
 We give loans to micro entrepreneurs to help them become successful and grow.
 But the long-term development of Tajikistan and creating sustainable jobs depends on small and medium enterprises (SME).
 These are not created when 50 women sell basically the same bread in a bazaar which could also be done by one person in a supermarket.

-We met in 2008 at a Summer Academy of Frankfurt Scholl of Finance in Frankfurt/Germany the CEO of HasBank in Mongolia, the microfinance market leader there.
+In 2008 we met the CEO of HasBank in Mongolia at a Summer Academy of Frankfurt School of Finance in Frankfurt/Germany, the microfinance market leader there.
 He told us that recently South Korean companies came to Mongolia to offer 10,000 well-paid jobs in South Korea to Mongolians.
 His reaction: “Our clients are entrepreneurs.
 They won’t leave to be employed.”
 But in actual fact, many of HasBank’s clients left for employment in South Korea.
 Then he reported that he learned that many microfinance clients are not entrepreneurs at their heart.
 They are forced to be self-employed but they would prefer a regularly paid job.

 “It is a fact that small and medium size companies are the back bone of developed countries.
 They create socio-economic changes which drive democratization and these enterprises also are an essential tax base for nations. (…) How come Bangladesh (a micro-enterprise country) is still poor and Taiwan (an SME country) is rich?
 Wouldn’t it be better to focus on small and medium size enterprises, SME’s?”
 (Quote from article: Why is Bangladesh still poor and Taiwan rich?)

-In Tajikistan is seems very difficult to develop SMEs.
+In Tajikistan it seems very difficult to develop SMEs.
 Nonetheless we see progress and we have hope.
-There is everywhere a certain percentage of entrepreneurs, full of ideas and willing to take the risk – also in Tajikistan.
+There is a certain percentage of entrepreneurs everywhere, full of ideas and willing to take the risk – also in Tajikistan.
 We would like to support them, as much as possible.